junxit/us-congress-bills-112/metadata.md

 - 2011-01-26 — Introduced in House
 - 2011-01-26 — Referred to the Committee on Natural Resources, and in addition to the Committee on the Budget, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2011-01-26 — Referred to the Committee on Natural Resources, and in addition to the Committee on the Budget, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2011-02-03 — Referred to the Subcommittee on Water and Power.
+- 2012-04-17 — Subcommittee Hearings Held.
+- 2012-04-25 — Committee Consideration and Mark-up Session Held.
+- 2012-04-25 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2012-04-25 — Subcommittee on Water and Power Discharged.
+- 2012-05-30 — Committee on The Budget discharged.
+- 2012-05-30 — Committee on The Budget discharged.
+- 2012-05-30 — Placed on the Union Calendar, Calendar No. 356.
+- 2012-05-30 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+112-503, Part I.
+- 2012-05-30 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+112-503, Part I.